• Skip to primary navigation

 Alprostadil (Caverject, Edex)

 Alprostadil is a second-line treatment for men who can't get or keep an erection.
-This medicine can be given as an injection (Caverject or Viridal) or as a suppository placed in the urethra (MUSE).
-It opens up blood vessels so they can easily flow to the penis and cause an erection.
+This medicine can be given as a penile injection (Caverject or Viridal) or as a suppository placed in the urethra (MUSE).
+It opens up blood vessels so it can easily flow to the penis and cause an erection.

 side effects of ed drugs